-Do you have a friend of the opposite sex that you regularly share personal jokes with?
+Do you have a friend of the opposite sex that you regularly send memes to or share personal jokes with?
 Do you tag each other regularly on social media?
 Do you dress a little nicer when you know you’re going to see him or her?
-If any of these questions produced a “yes,” then you might be heading down the slippery slope of emotional cheating and it could be harming your marriage.
+Great!
+But if you’re not careful, you might be heading down the slippery slope of emotional cheating and it could lead to serious marriage problems.

 Also known as micro-cheating, this falls under the umbrella of emotional infidelity and refers to small, seemingly insignificant things that a person can do that, while not explicitly unfaithful, can carry with them the hint of infidelity.
 While having a friendship with a person of the opposite sex doesn’t immediately make you a cheater, micro or otherwise, if certain behaviors are left unchecked, there’s a chance they could snowball into something more.
 At the very least, they could put your relationship in jeopardy.